 Sen. Cindy Hyde-Smith is in a complicated position, sitting between the uber-conservative McDaniel and the moderate-liberal Espy.

-The three face a lesser-known fourth candidate, Democrat Tobey Bartee, who is a former city councilman in Gautier.
+The three face a lesser-known fourth candidate, Democrat Tobey Bartee of Gautier.

 To date, Hyde-Smith has touted her conservative values and paired herself with President Donald Trump to offset many of the attacks lobbed her way by McDaniel, also a vocal Trump backer.